Query policies¶

 Like suffix match, but you can also provide a common suffix of all matches for faster processing (nil otherwise).
 This function is faster for small suffix tables (in the order of “hundreds”).

-• action – the default action for match in the zone; typically you want policy.DENY
+(action, path, watch)¶ Parameters: - action – the default action for match in the zone; typically you want

 Enforce RPZ rules.
 This can be used in conjunction with published blocklist feeds.
 The RPZ operation is well described in this Jan-Piet Mens’s post, or the Pro DNS and BIND book.
 Here’s compatibility table: